Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Energy-momentum tensor and energy current

 The location where the energy-momentum tensor takes its maximum value at each fixed time is given by

 which is obtained from $\partial_t T^{\textrm{SSD}}(X,t)=0$.
 We will compare this with the peak of the black hole horizon in the next section.

-These results, along with ones for the von Neumann entropy, provide further evidence that there are local black-hole-like excitations that propagate towards the fixed point of the SSD Hamiltonian and account for the thermal entropy.
+These results, along with ones for the von Neumann entropy, provide further evidence that there are local black hole-like excitations that propagate towards the fixed point of the SSD Hamiltonian and account for the thermal entropy.

 \paragraph{The M\"{o}bius quench} A similar analysis can be done for the M\"{o}bius quench with generic $\theta$.
 The energy-momentum tensor and the local energy current will be denoted by $T^M$ and $J^M$ respectively.
 As in the von Neumann entropy, the M\"{o}bius deformed energy-momentum tensor has the $2\pi/\Omega= L\cosh2\theta$ periodicity.
 For this reason, the M\"{o}bius deformed local energy current also acquires the $\pi/\Omega$ anti-periodicity.
 We defer plots for $T^M$ and $J^M$ to the next section as these are identical to ones for the free fermion.